VictorShan/cse154-serverless-exploration/README.md

         - Listen for new changes and add them to the `#messages` box! (limit to last 20 messages for bonus points!)
 [Documentation](https://firebase.google.com/docs/database/web/lists-of-data#listen_for_child_events)
         - Create an index in database rules for easy querying [Documentation](https://firebase.google.com/docs/database/security/indexing-data)
         - Sign in anonymously [Documentation](https://firebase.google.com/docs/auth/web/anonymous-auth#authenticate-with-firebase-anonymously)
+        - You can automatically scroll to the bottom message using `messages.scrollTop = messages.scrollHeight;` is messages is `#messages`
     3. `handleFormSubmit` function
         - Push messages to the server [Documentation](https://firebase.google.com/docs/database/web/read-and-write#update_specific_fields)
         - Get the username from the `#username` input tag